Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 * [Cooling](How-to-start-with-MiSTer#3-cooling-fpga) (recommended)
 * Network Connection (recommended for initial setup and updates)
 * Micro SD card reader (required for initial setup)
+* Upgraded power supply (recommended for users using the usb hub and lots of power hungry devices)

 ## 1. DE10-Nano board
 The heart and engine of the whole platform is the **Terasic DE10-Nano** development board, made in Taiwan.